12 Easy Bathroom Cleaning Hacks

 When it comes to banishing grime, soap scum and mildew, it’s all about working smarter, not harder.
-Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, the founders of professional housekeeping and concierge company reFRESH in Toronto, share their best bathroom cleaning tips to get every surface sparkling.
+Sarah McAllister, the viral Instagram sensation behind Calgary-based cleaning business Go Clean Co., and Shaneka Shaw Taylor, Patience Omokhodion and Alecia Burgess, founders of a now-closed professional housekeeping and concierge company in Toronto, share their best bathroom cleaning tips to get every surface sparkling.
 This area should be deep-cleaned at least every two weeks, so turn on some tunes and get to scrub-a-dub-dubbing.

-Click here for our kitchen cleaning hacks and here for our living room cleaning hacks.
+Click here for our kitchen cleaning hacks, here for our entryway cleaning hacks, here for our bedroom cleaning hacks and here for our living room cleaning hacks.

 1. Shower head

-Note: This article was originally published in 2021; updated in 2023.